Department for International Development: Budget

-The budget for 2011–12 was £6.7 billion including £1.4 billion of capital.
+The budget for 2011–2012 was £6.7 billion including £1.4 billion of capital.

-In June 2013, as part of the 2013 Spending Round outcomes it was announced that DFID's total programme budget would increase to £10.3bn in 2014/15 and £11.1bn in 2015/16 to help meet the UK government's commitment to spend 0.7% of Gross national income (GNI) on Official development assistance.
-DFID was responsible for the majority of UK´s ODA; projected to total £11.7bn in 2014/15 and £12.2bn in 2015/16.
+In June 2013, as part of the 2013 Spending Round outcomes, it was announced that the DFID's total programme budget would increase to £10.3 billion in 2014–2015 and £11.1 billion in 2015–2016 to help meet the government's commitment to spend 0.7% of gross national income on official development assistance.
+The DFID was responsible for the majority of Britain's official development assistance, projected to total £11.7 billion in 2014–2015 and £12.2 billion in 2015–2016.

 On 1 April 2015, the Conflict, Stability and Security Fund, a fund of more than £1 billion per year for tackling conflict and instability abroad, was created under the control of the National Security Council, and £823 million was transferred from the DFID budget to the fund, £739 million of which was then administered by the Foreign and Commonwealth Office and £42 million by the Ministry of Defence.
-Subsequently, concern was expressed in the media that the UK aid budget was being spent on defence and foreign policy objectives and to support the work of other departments.
+Subsequently, concern was expressed in the media that Britain's aid budget was being spent on defence and foreign policy objectives and to support the work of other departments.

-In November 2015, DFID released a new policy document titled "UK aid: tackling global challenges in the national interest".
+In November 2015, the DFID released a new policy document titled "UK aid: tackling global challenges in the national interest".

-According to the OECD, 2020 official development assistance from the United Kingdom had decreased by 10% to 18.6 billion.
-In 2021, the government ended its annual aid commitment of 0.7% of gross national income (GNI) and reduced it to 0.5%.
+According to the OECD, the official development assistance from the United Kingdom increased to USD 15.7 billion (preliminary data) in 2022 due to an increase in gross national income and additional funding for in-donor refugee costs.
+Official development assistance represented 0.51% of gross national income.

 International grants table

-The following table lists committed funding from DFID for the top 15 sectors, as recorded in DFID's International Aid Transparency Initiative (IATI) publications.
-DFID joined IATI in January 2011 but also records grants before that point.
+The following table lists committed funding from the DFID for the top 15 sectors, as recorded in the department's International Aid Transparency Initiative (IATI) publications.
+The DFID joined the IATI in January 2011 but also records grants before that point.
 The sectors use the names from the DAC 5 Digit Sector list.